-For individuals who have an increased risk of oral mucositis due to some cancer treatments (e.g., chemotherapy, radiotherapy)and/or hematopoietic cell transplantation (HCT) who receive low-level laser therapy (LLLT), the evidence includes systematic reviews.
+For individuals who have an increased risk of oral mucositis due to some cancer treatments (e.g., chemotherapy, radiotherapy)and/or hematopoietic cell transplantation (HCT) who receive low-level laser therapy (LLLT), the evidence includes systematic reviews and 1 RCT in leukemic children.
 Relevant outcomes are symptoms, morbid events, quality of life (QOL), and treatment-related morbidity.
 Several systematic reviews of RCTs have found better outcomes with LLLT used to prevent oral mucositis than with control treatments.
 Results have consistently supported a reduction in severe oral mucositis in patients undergoing chemotherapy, HCT, radiotherapy, and chemoradiotherapy.
 The evidence is sufficient to determine that the technology results in an improvement in the net health outcome.